Harris Picks Minnesota Gov. Tim Walz as Her Running Mate

 0:00

-The announcement was made the morning after Harris was officially nominated as the Democratic Party nominee in a virtual roll call.
+Harris made the announcement the morning after she was officially nominated as the Democratic Party’s presidential candidate in a virtual roll call.

-Walz, 60, began his career in the Army National Guard, serving for 24 years, before becoming a high school teacher in Mankato.
-He was first elected to Congress in 2006, defeating incumbent Republican Gil Gutknecht in Minnesota’s first congressional district, and was reelected for another five terms.
+Walz, 60, began his career in the Army National Guard, serving for 24 years, before becoming a high school teacher in Mankato, Minnesota.
+He was first elected to Congress in 2006, defeating incumbent Republican Gil Gutknecht in Minnesota’s First Congressional District, and was reelected for another five terms.

 He was the highest-ranking enlisted soldier to serve in Congress and was rated the seventh most bipartisan representative in the 114th Congress by the Lugar Center at Georgetown University.

-According to strategist Brian Darling, Walz is perceived as someone who can speak to swing state voters, although he is not from a swing state.
-Minnesota is one of the most reliably Democrat states in presidential elections—it hasn’t voted for a Republican in 52 years.
+Political strategist Brian Darling told The Epoch Times that Walz is perceived as someone who can speak to swing state voters, although he hails from Minnesota, which hasn’t voted for a Republican presidential candidate in 52 years.

-In a statement posted to a campaign fundraising website, Trump said Walz would support “open borders” immigration policies and “rubber stamp” energy and climate strategies similar to the Green New Deal, a bill Harris cosponsored while in the U.S. Senate.
+In a statement posted to a campaign fundraising website, former President Donald Trump said Walz would support “open borders” immigration policies and “rubber stamp” energy and climate strategies similar to the Green New Deal, a bill Harris co-sponsored while in the U.S. Senate.

 Marc Ellinger, chairman of the Republican National Lawyers Association, criticized Walz for his handling of the protests and riots that broke out in 2020 after the death of George Floyd in Minneapolis.